§24.9. Quality early literacy initiative; legislative findings; development; criteria;

 personally identifiable information pursuant to R.S.
 17:3914.

-(8) Report the data for each school, for each school system, and the state as a whole,
+(8) Report the data for each school, school system, and for the state as a whole, in

 C. Not later than July 31, 2022, the State Board of Elementary and Secondary